Find a Qualified Attorney Near You

 - Limited English-speaking taxpayers

-People over age 60 who make $58,000 or less can also use the Tax Counseling for the Elderly (TCE) program.
+Income-eligible filers over 60 can also use the Tax Counseling for the Elderly (TCE) program.

 State Tax Credits

 California, for example, provides a Senior Head of Household Credit.
-Massachusetts, and other states, also offer Circuit Breaker Tax Credits to qualifying older adults based on real estate taxes or rent paid during the year.
+Massachusetts and other states also offer Circuit Breaker Tax Credits to qualifying older adults based on real estate taxes, real property taxes, or rent paid during the year.
+To qualify for the credit as a homeowner, your Massachusetts property tax payments must exceed 10% of your total income for that tax year.

-Additional information on senior tax credits or exemptions that may be available in your state can be located on the website of your state's treasury or revenue agency.
+More information on senior tax credits or exemptions available in your state is on the website of your state’s treasury or revenue agency.
+You can also find more information from your local county tax assessor.

 - The filer must provide over half of the older adult’s financial support